A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Institutional Background and Stylized Facts

 \subsection{The DeFi-TradFi Nexus: Stablecoins as the Conduit}

 While Decentralized Finance (DeFi) is built upon blockchain technology, its value proposition does not exist in a vacuum.
-Stablecoins (e.g., USDC and USDT) constitute the critical nexus connecting the DeFi ecosystem with international financial markets.
-Unlike their algorithmic variants which have shown inherent instability (Clements, 2021; Krause, 2025), fiat-collateralized stablecoins maintain a 1:1 peg to the U.S. dollar by holding substantial high-liquidity traditional financial instruments.
+Stablecoins (e.g., USDC and USDT) constitute the critical nexus connecting the DeFi ecosystem with U.S. short-term funding markets.
+Unlike their algorithmic variants which have shown inherent instability \citep{clements2021built,krause2025algorithmic}, fiat-collateralized stablecoins maintain a 1:1 peg to the U.S. dollar by holding substantial high-liquidity traditional financial instruments.

-The literature widely characterizes stablecoins as a novel form of shadow banking.
-Gorton and Zhang (2021) liken them to private bank notes during the U.S. ``Free Banking Era,'' highlighting their inherent fragility due to the absence of public insurance backstops.
-Recent studies have further scrutinized the mechanisms maintaining—or breaking—this peg.
-Lyons and Viswanath-Natraj (2023) and Ahmed and Aldasoro (2025) analyze how safe asset prices underpin stablecoin value, while Eichengreen et al. (2023) and Lee et al. (2024) investigate the specific determinants of devaluation risk.
-Ahmed et al. (2024) argue that public information sensitivity plays a crucial role in triggering runs.
-Furthermore, Ma et al. (2025) demonstrate that the centralization of arbitrage creates unique vulnerabilities during liquidity stress.
+The literature widely characterizes stablecoins as a novel form of shadow banking \citep{gorton2021taming}.
+Recent studies have further scrutinized the mechanisms maintaining-or breaking-this peg, including the role of safe-asset prices, devaluation risk, public-information sensitivity, and arbitrage centralization \citep{lyons2023what,ahmed2025stablecoins,eichengreen2023stablecoin,lee2024stablecoin,ahmed2024public,ma2025stablecoin}.

-Further emphasizing the TradFi link, Liao and Caramichael (2022) demonstrate that stablecoins constitute a direct channel from crypto markets to traditional money markets.
-Transparency reports reveal that over 80\% of reserves consist of U.S. Treasury Bills and high-rated Commercial Paper (CP).
-This implies that every large-scale capital fluctuation within on-chain DeFi protocols is mechanically transmitted to off-chain money markets.To identify the specific conduit of this transmission, we must account for the strict regulatory segmentation of the MMF industry.
+Further emphasizing the TradFi link, \citep{liao2022stablecoins} discuss how stablecoin adoption can interact with traditional funding intermediation, with effects that depend on reserve composition.
+Public reserve disclosures and the policy literature indicate material holdings of short-term dollar instruments, though the mix varies across issuers and over time.
+This makes spillovers from large on-chain DeFi outflows into off-chain cash-management markets plausible, but it does not imply a mechanical one-for-one pass-through into any single money-market instrument.
+To identify the specific conduit of this transmission, we must account for the strict regulatory segmentation of the MMF industry.

 (1) Under SEC Rule 2a‑7, a government money market fund is defined as one that invests at least 99.5\% of total assets in cash, government securities, and/or repurchase agreements that are fully collateralized (by cash or government securities).
 (2) By contrast, prime money market funds primarily invest in taxable short‑term corporate and bank debt instruments, such as commercial paper (CP) and certificates of deposit (CDs).
 (3) The MMF holdings evidence we use comes from the regulatory holdings reporting infrastructure (e.g., Form N‑MFP and related aggregates), including the Federal Reserve’s EFA holdings detail and SEC‑reported MMF datasets; this allows our subsequent identification strategies to rely on observed holdings rather than institutional assumptions alone.